sriyogesh94/dcos-docs/1.9/usage/tutorials/create-service.md

       -  **DOCKER ENGINE** Use this option if you require specific features of the Docker package.
 If you select this option you must specify a Docker container image in the **Container Image** field.
 For example, you can specify the `Alpine` a Docker image.
       -  **MESOS RUNTIME** Use this option if you prefer the original Mesos container runtime.
 It does not support Docker containers.
       -  **UNIVERSAL CONTAINER RUNTIME** Use this option if you are using Pods or GPUs.
 This option also supports Docker images without depending on the Docker Engine.
-If you select this option you can optionally specify a Docker container image in the **Container Image** field.
-For example, you can specify the `Alpine` a Docker image.
+If you select this option, you can optionally specify a Docker container image in the **Container Image** field.
+For example, you can specify the `Alpine` [Docker image](https://hub.docker.com/_/alpine/).

       For more information, see the containerizer [documentation](/docs/1.9/usage/containerizers/).